 Your inventory management system becomes the single source of truth.
 When you sell a product on Amazon, your headless backend updates inventory across all channels instantly.
 When you adjust pricing, the change propagates everywhere.
 Your warehouse team sees unified order management regardless of where customers purchased.

-The integration typically works through middleware that connects marketplace APIs to your commerce APIs.
-It’s not magic—it requires setup and configuration—but once running, it eliminates the inventory nightmares that plague multi-channel sellers.
+The integration usually works through middleware that connects marketplace APIs to your commerce APIs.
+It’s not magic.
+It needs setup and configuration.
+But once running, it eliminates the inventory nightmares that plague multi-channel sellers.

 Success Story: A home goods retailer I worked with sold through their website, Amazon, and three regional marketplaces.
 Before headless, they oversold products weekly and spent hours reconciling orders.
 After implementing headless with marketplace sync, overselling dropped to near zero, and their operations team reclaimed 20 hours per week.

-This is where headless commerce really shines for growing businesses.
+This is where headless commerce really helps growing businesses.
 You’re not choosing between owning your customer relationship and reaching marketplace audiences.
-You’re doing both, efficiently, from a unified system.
+You’re doing both, efficiently, from one system.

 Let’s talk brass tacks.
 Headless commerce sounds great in theory, but what does implementation actually look like?
 The honest answer: it depends on your starting point, technical capabilities, and ambitions.